Important change from 1 July 2017

 - letter of appraisal from a licenced real estate agent and a copy of the rate notice, or

 - valuation from a certified practising valuer who is a member of the Australian Property Institute or by a member of the Real Estate Institute of Victoria with sworn valuer accreditation, or

 - a real property value statutory declaration

-Members of the public who are not using a DOL registered user (usually a solicitor or conveyancer) and wish to lodge electronically as an individual can do so after a simple registration process.
-You can electronically lodge scanned documents for a land transfer of declaration of trust via our website after you register with us.
+Alternatively, if you are an individual you must register and lodge via the public lodgement system on our website.
+Registration is a simple process.
+You can electronically lodge scanned documents for a land transfer or declaration of trust via our website after you register with us.

 We will contact you in writing to issue your duty assessment once we have verified all documentation and calculations.